beaufortfrancois/kyle.machul.is/_posts/2011-04-20-xio-novints-gaming-exoskeleton.markdown

 can start reverse engineering it.

-[Novint][1], the company that manufacturers the [Falcon][2] haptic device (that I wrote/maintain the cross-platform [libnifalcon][3] for), recently announced a merger with another company.
+[Novint][1], the company that manufacturers the [Falcon][2] haptic device (that I wrote/maintain the cross-platform [libnifalcon][3] for
+- if you aren't familiar with the falcon,
+[check out this rather exhaustive article I wrote on it a couple of years ago][8]), recently announced a merger with another company.

 The other company in the deal, Forcetek Enterprises, doesn't even seem to exist outside of the PR about this merger.
 Successful stealth